etcd-io/etcd/Documentation/api.md

 2
 ```

-If you specify a field other than `field` or `value` then you'll receive the following error:
+If you specify a field other than `index` or `value` then you'll receive the following error:

 ```json
 {